braedynl/CSE231-020-SS20/Lab 05/README.md

 [Download this folder's content (*.zip file)](../assets/packages/lab05_content.zip).
 This will bring you to another page, click "View raw" or the "Download" button at the top-right once you're there.

-Due: by the end of class on Thursday, October 8th (10/8/2020) if you have meetings.
+Due: by the end of class on Friday, October 9th (10/9/2020) if you have meetings.
 Friday, October 9th (10/9/2020) at 11:59 PM EST if you are online.

 ___